 To read the JCA view of sentencing, click here.

 In late 2008, the Judicial Research Project of Flinders University provided the Judicial Conference of Australia (JCA) with a brief report based on the 2007 National Survey of Australian Judges and the 2007 National Survey of Australian Magistrates.

 This further report expands on that earlier material, incorporating further analysis of survey data as well as material from the courts and a literature review.
 It considers the entire judiciary as well as distinguishing the views or experiences of judges and magistrates or judges in different types of courts, where appropriate.

 Complaints Against Judicial Officers Project, December 2009 & January 2010

-The Judicial Conference of Australia contributed to the ongoing debate and resolution of issues in regards to the handling of complaints against judicial officers.
-A committee, chaired by Justice David Harper, AM of the Court of Appeal of the Supreme Court of Victoria, produced two reports.
+The Judicial Conference of Australia has contributed to the ongoing debate and resolution of issues in regards to the handling of complaints against judicial officers.
+A committee, chaired by Justice David Harper AM of the Court of Appeal of the Supreme Court of Victoria, produced two reports.